tcooper-uk/terraform-provider-humio/README.md

 # Terraform provider for Humio

-**EXPERIMENTAL: It is still early days for this plugin and thus not ready for prime time yet.**
+**UNSUPPORTED AND EXPERIMENTAL: It is still early days for this plugin and thus not ready for prime time yet.**

 ## Currently tested with